surajrai1503/surajrai1503/README.md

 - **Computer Vision** — Advanced image processing and analysis
 - **Large Language Models** — Fine-tuning and deploying state-of-the-art models
 - **AI Solutions** — Transforming complex problems into elegant implementations

-> 💡 *I believe the most exciting part of AI is when it removes friction between idea and execution.*
+- **I believe the most exciting part of AI is when it removes friction between idea and execution.*

 ---